Sudhanshu480/Password_Strength_Predictor/README.md

 # Password_Strength_Predictor

 This checks the stregth of the password.
-This model is trained on LogisticRegression and gives pretty good results.
+This model is trained via LogisticRegression and gives pretty good results.